bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ### Asymptomatic Analysis

-Is amethod of derivind Big 0.
+Is a method of derivind Big 0.
 Steps:

 + Define a function i.e mathematical function of the time complexity by counting the number of expression operations.